anynines/a9s-kubernetes-training/website/docs/kubernetes2/module-advanced-pods/24-exercise-rdy-stu.md

+---
+slug: /advanced-kubernetes/readines-startup-probe-exercise
+id: readines-startup-probe-exercise
-# Exercise: Readiness and Startup Probes
+title: Readiness and Startup Probes Exercise
+---

 In the last section you've learned about the Liveness Probe and the ability to extend Kubernetes' default detection of failed pods.
-Furthermore, you've observed the self-healing behavior replacing pods with a failed Liveness Probe to recover from simple application failures.
+Furthermore, you've observed self-healing behavior: Pods with a failing Liveness Probe are being replaced and thus automatically recover from simple application failures.

 In this section experiments with two more Container Probes are conducted: Readiness and Startup Probes.